 Design and manufacture

-The majority of panels used in the UK are manufactured in UK or Ireland, with manufacturers offering a range of services and scale of output.
-Many are part of the Architectural and Structural Precast Association.
+The majority of panels used in the UK are manufactured in the UK or Ireland, with manufacturers offering a range of services and scale of output.
+Many are part of MPA Precast Architectural and Structural.

 Early discussion with cladding manufacturers is to be recommended, to provide specialist input in to the design development and to improve cost efficiency.
 A thickness of 150mm concrete is a good early assumption.